mohanapriya2308/jsonmerge/README.md

 To run the program,

-1.For the given base case output, run jsonmerge.py and merged file will be present in the input folder.
+1.For the given base case output, run `python jsonmerge.py` and merged file will be present in the input folder.

-2.To test other testcases,run testjsonmerge.py and respective output is present in the respective input files.
+2.To test other testcases,run `python testjsonmerge.py` and respective output is present in the respective input files.

 Consider a the following JSON files: